Teaching & Learning

 At Caulfield South Primary School, teachers use technologies and multi-media as part of a range of strategies to engage students in purposeful learning and to prepare them for an ever-changing world.
 ICT assists in creating powerful learning and teaching to improve student learning outcomes.

-eLearning planning supports the impact of the ICT domain of AusVELS across all areas of the curriculum.
+eLearning planning supports the impact of the ICT domain of the Victorian Curriculum.

 To support eLearning the school makes use of: